 - Education UK is produced by the British Council to help international students interested in a UK course or qualification.

 - UKCISA - The UK Council for International Students Affairs provides information on many aspects of studying overseas, including visas and working while studying.

-- The UK Border Agency also has up to date information on immigration and visa requirements.
+- UK Visas and Immigration also has up to date information on immigration and visa requirements.